db-migrate/english-docs/Getting Started/the commands.md

 what you're doing.
 Also to mention, it is recommended to have as less aliases as possible, only use them if they're common and used all over your project and by this means known to be used in this project.

+## Change management

+One of the most important things is to know when who is updating why what where, if you do not known exactly what happens in parts of your project you're never going to be able to do such things as zero downtime deployments or automation of the deployment in general.